bsn-si/IPEHR-gateway/README.md

 You can use [this](https://github.com/bsn-si/IPEHR-gateway/wiki/IPEHR-project#workflow-example) instruction and try to create, update or get EHR
 For now we have the following methods:

+- Register a user
+- Log in under the or log out
+- Refresh JWT token
 - Create an EHR (also with exact id or different parameters)
 - Getting info on created summary EHR by subject id
 - Getting info on created summary EHR by summary id